 Banana Poppyseed Muffins with Hazelnut Streusel

 I’ve made the rolls in individual soufflé molds, specifically, these 3 x 2-inch copper mini molds from Mauviel.
 If you do not have soufflé molds, you could use ramekins instead, just make sure they are roughly the same size.
 The molds I used have straight 2-inch sides, which helps give the muffins their tall shape.
 If using muffin tins, see baking directions for details.
-I used Bob’s Red Mill Hazelnut Flour, and found it in my local grocery store in the baking/specialty flour section.
+I used Bob’s Red Mill Hazelnut Flour for the streusel, and found it in my local grocery store in the baking/specialty flour section.

 2 1/2 cups (355g) all-purpose flour